-What It’s Used For: Helps iOS users build positive habits and routines into their day-to-day
+What It’s Used For: Helps users build positive habits and routines into their day-to-day

 Price: Free for 5 habits with unlimited habit tracking for $6.99 a month to $29.99 annually

-Productive is a useful app for those want to add positive routine and structure to their day-to-day.
+Productive is a useful app for those who want to add positive routine and structure to their day-to-day.
 Both the free and premium version, available only on iOS, allow you to choose from a list of daily habits or customize your own.
-The free version is limited to 5 habits while the subscription-based Premium version allows an unlimited number of habits for $6.99 a month, $11.99 for 3 months, or $29.99 annually.
+The free version is limited to five habits while the subscription-based premium version allows an unlimited number of habits for $6.99 a month, $11.99 for three months, or $29.99 annually.

 Who Should Use Productive